tsmith512/callboard/README.md

 ### Retrospective: was it useful and did it work?

 Yeah!
 This bit of cross-disciplinary nerdiness worked out well.
 It was useful to have a brain backup because preshow hours can be very busy.
-This helped me make sure everyone had the prep time they needed for each item on the schedule so we were ready to start on time each evening, and minimize surprises if the schedule had to change.
+This helped me to make sure everyone had the prep time they needed for each item on the schedule so we were ready to start on time each evening, and to minimize surprises if the schedule had to change.

 ### Future roadmap / current limitations